jonas-thn/gaussian-splatting-renderer/README.md

 to be shared.
 Copying every single frame to the final WebGL canvas would be extremely inefficient.
 WebGPU and WebGL live in entirely different contexts and do not share memory.
-Transferring this data would require a detour through the CPU, bringing back the exact bottleneck I was trying to solve.
-My solution was to stack two different HTML canvases on top of each other, enabling alpha transparency and using different z-indices.
+Transferring this data would require a detour through the CPU, bringing back the exact bottleneck that was meant to be solved.
+The solution was to stack two different HTML canvases on top of each other, enabling alpha transparency and using different z indices.
 The bottom canvas was controlled by the WebGPU renderer and contained the final splat model.
 Meanwhile, the top canvas was used by Three.js to display points of interest and capture user input.
 Necessary information, such as camera position, was simply passed down to the splat renderer via WebAssembly function calls.

 This canvas stacking approach effectively bypassed the API conflict, but I also experimented with another architectural shift.
 Three.js itself can use a WebGPU backend instead of its default WebGL render API.
 Switching to this backend resulted in a surprisingly smoother experience, particularly during a VR simulation test.
-In this experiment, I created a debug view mimicking VR by splitting the screen in half with two cameras for each eye.
-For this setup, I had to pass the frame data from my renderer as a texture, and the performance increase with the WebGPU Three.js backend was massive.
+In this experiment, a debug view mimicking VR was created by splitting the screen in half with two cameras for each eye.
+For this setup, the frame data from the custom renderer had to be passed as a texture, and the performance increase with the WebGPU Three.js backend was massive.
 This suggests that the browser's compositor automatically shares memory internally across different WebGPU contexts, significantly reducing overhead.
-However, this specific change introduced severe problems for actual WebXR rendering, which I will discuss in the dedicated chapter \"WebXR Integration Attempt\".
+However, this specific change introduced severe problems for actual WebXR rendering, which will be discussed in the dedicated chapter WebXR Integration Attempt.

 ## Implementation Details

 As mentioned earlier, the `wgpu-3dgs-viewer` crate does not cover any concepts outside of the core splat features.
-Therefore, I had to manually configure the `wgpu` setup and rendering pipeline.
+Therefore, the `wgpu` setup and rendering pipeline had to be configured manually.
 Since Gaussian Splatting is extremely demanding on the hardware, the power preference is explicitly set to `HighPerformance`.
 This ensures that the browser selects a dedicated graphics card rather than defaulting to a weaker integrated GPU to save battery.

 In a native desktop application, this code would query the operating system directly.
 However, when compiling for WebAssembly, `wgpu` safely